AdaCore/spark2014/docs/lrm/source/statements.rst

    evaluated on entry to the loop is obtained even if the value of Var has since changed].

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 5.5.3 LR Loop_Entry can be combined with quantified expressions but cannot refer to variables declared in block statements that are within the loop

 #.
 The prefix of a Loop_Entry ``attribute_reference`` shall statically denote
    an entity, or shall denote an ``object_renaming_declaration``, if